antevens/boatcontrol/README.md

 chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
-For the Raspberry Pi/Jetson inputs you might also want to add debounce and and provide 3v from the isolated source.
+For the Raspberry Pi/Jetson inputs you might also want to add debounce and and provide 3v from an isolated source.

-Special care has been taken to limit power consumption as much as possible, on it's own the board will only consume {INSERT_WATTS} watts when idle, if a Raspberry Pi (Rpi) Zero is mated it will add 80mA, a fully fledged RPi 4 with all the bells and whistles will ad up to 3.4 Watts, a Jetson Xavier NX
+Special care has been taken to limit power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts when idle, if a Raspberry Pi (Rpi) Zero is mated it will add 80mA, a fully fledged RPi 4 with all the bells and whistles will ad up to 3.4 Watts, a Jetson Xavier NX